-Do you feel upset, down, disappointed or frustrated?
+Do you often feel upset, down, disappointed or frustrated?

-Do you find yourself thinking on problems, failure, obstacles or bad health?
+Do you often find yourself thinking about problems, failure, obstacles or bad health?

 Do you worry a lot?

-If you let negative thoughts invade into your mind, you are surrendering and giving up the mastery over your life.
+If you let negative thoughts invade into your mind, you are surrendering to them, and giving them mastery over your life.
 You are letting these negative thoughts rule your life.

 Just consider how much time and energy you spend on worries, fears or anxiety!
-It is just wasted time and energy.
+It is just wasted time and energy, which you could have used to better purposes.

 If you do nothing to prevent negative thinking, its power over you will grow, which means that you will expect failure and problems, and therefore, you will not try to improve your life.